There are a number of festivals, holidays and other events celebrated in Bogotá each year.

 Bogotá's two main bus companies, TransMilenio and Busetas, operate many routes allowing you to reach all of the city's major landmarks, for very reasonable fares.
 For example, tickets on the TransMilenio network start at COP 1,700.

 Taxis offer the advantage of being available at all hours, plentiful and relatively inexpensive.
 However, it is important to note that, for safety reasons (illegal taxis and drivers operating in collusion with thieves or kidnappers), you should never hail a taxi directly in the street.
 Instead, order or reserve them in advance online.
-For more information on ordering or reserving taxis, visit the local tourist office.
+For more information, visit the local tourist office.

-Upon your arrival in Bogotá, you can get in touch with local tourism professionals for further information and to help organize your stay.Instituto Distrital de Turismo (ITD, main tourist office in Bogotá)
+Upon your arrival in Bogotá, you can get in touch with local tourism professionals for further information and to help organise your stay.Instituto Distrital de Turismo (ITD, main tourist office in Bogotá)

-At various locations throughout the city, the ITD operates these tourist information kiosks, where you can obtain information and recommendations for your stay in Bogotá and its surrounding area.
-Listed below are the main addresses for the ITD's tourist information kiosks:
+At various locations throughout the city, you can obtain information and recommendations for your stay in Bogotá and its surrounding area.
+Listed below are the main addresses for the PIT's kiosks:

-The official travel website maintained by ProColombia, the Colombia government agency responsible for promoting tourism, provides a wealth of information on Bogotá.
+The official travel website of the Colombian government agency provides a wealth of information on Bogotá.

 The above exchange rate is given for information because is variable.